zuluana/Halia/README.md

 This approach can be useful, but it's good practice to keep Plugins independent and compatible.
 This helps control feature "fan-out" and keeps combinatorial explosion in check.

-### Attribution
+## Attribution

-Halia is inspired by similar DI tools (like Angular and Nest Providers).
-They both have strong documentation which has helped shape my understanding of DI and DI Frameworks.
+Halia is inspired by similar DI tools (like Angular and Nest.js).
+Both have helped shape our understanding of DI and DI Frameworks.